Chapter 44 BWV 22 Jesu nahm zu sich die Zwölfe

 The progression of this cantata has been one of evolution of thought, faith and feeling, moving from a state of uncertainty to one of unquestioned faith.
 Bach could have left his congregation with a contemplative chorale, musing upon such matters, before the commencement of the sermon.
 Instead he chose to maintain the established mood of buoyancy and optimism with a chorale arrangement of almost unparalleled energy and gaiety.
 The several phrases are harmonised traditionally in four parts but they are separated and enclosed between a ′moto perpetuo′ obbligato (first violin and oboe) and a continuous quaver bass line.

 The form is that of a mini-chorale/fantasia and the effect is one of breathless excitement.
-This may well be a prayer but it is not a prayer emanating from the old or middle aged; it is one of childlike, innocent and vigorous enthusiasm----mortify us with Your grace and awaken us through Your own great qualities, replace the old thinking with the new so that here on earth our thoughts and cravings are directed only towards You.
+This may well be a prayer but it is not a prayer emanating from the old or middle aged; it is one of youthful, innocent and vigorous enthusiasm----mortify us with Your grace and awaken us through Your own great qualities, replace the old thinking with the new so that here on earth our thoughts and cravings are directed only towards You.

 It would seem that Bach had not yet reached a conclusion, if indeed he ever did, as to the most appropriate way of utilising the chorales in his cantatas.
 Certainly the quiet, closing moments of reflection and introspection became the norm, particularly in the second cycle.
 But the chorale could, as here, act as a focus of bounding energy and positivity.